mhwombat/nix-for-numbskulls/Haskell/ss-haskell-dev.md

    - Run `nix-shell` to enter an environment with all of your dependencies available, and then use the usual cabal commands.

-## Making additional tools available in your development environment.
+## Making additional tools available in your development environment

 In the previous section, we assumed you have installed `cabal-install` globally.
 However, we can add it (or any other tools you want) to `default.nix` like so.